st-dust/online-library/README.md

 ## Overview

 Web aplication used to manage customers of library and books.

 Built using Java Spring framework, Maven, Thymeleaf, HTML5, PostgreSQL as database and GIT as Version Control System.

+## Architecture and design

+  - There are two entites that have relation one to many.
+People that visit library can have multiple books lent to them, but one book can be lent to only  one person at the time.
+  - People can't take books that are currently in lending by someone else.
+  - Application allows to lookup for all of the people and books, create, edit and delete them from database.
+  - Also there is an option to assign lenders of book that is free to lent and release book from lending that was lent to someone.

 ## Reflection